retrotruestory/M1DEV/README.md

         This means that hardware devices can signal the CPU to interrupt its current operations, allowing for responsive handling of events.
         DMA allows devices to transfer data directly to and from memory without CPU intervention, improving performance.
+    >[!NOTE]
+>I would say the top 128 bytes of the low 64K of device memory.
+In other words, addresses 0xFF80 through 0xFFFF.

     Endianness:
         The architecture uses big-endian format for data storage, meaning that the most significant byte of a word is stored